-- According to the provisions of this Article, a full-time employee is entitled to a working week consisting of 4 8-hour days with retention of his full salary on reaching the age of 59 if the employee renounces his entitlement to any age related hours during the period applicable to him.
-In 2007 his entitlement to holiday hours shall be reduced to 160 holiday hours to be taken at any time following consultation.
-In 2008 his entitlement shall be reduced to 152 holiday hours that can be taken at any time following consultation, and in 2009 his entitlement shall be reduced to 144 holiday hours that can be taken at any time following consultation.
+- 1. According to the provisions of this Article, a full-time employee is entitled to a working week consisting of four 8-hour days with retention of his full salary on reaching the age of 59 years, if the employee renounces his entitlement to any age-related hours during the period applicable to him.
+From 2009 onwards, his entitlement to holiday hours shall be reduced to 144 holiday hours to be taken at any time following consultation.
 This employee shall be entitled to buy back holiday hours through participation in the individual choices model.
-It will be possible for him to buy 8 holiday hours in 2008 and 16 2009.
-Article 5.9, paragraph 3 does not apply in this regard. - 2 In addition to the number of holiday hours specified in the first paragraph that can be taken at any time following consultation, the employee who usually works on a collectively appointed day is entitled to leave on this day. - For employees who were already participating in the senior staff scheme before 1 September 2007, the entitlement to holiday leave to 1 January 2010 comprises 160 holiday hours that can be taken at any time following consultation.
-This entitlement shall be reduced to 144 holiday hours that can be taken at any time following consultation as from 1 January 2010. - For employees who work less than full-time, Article 1.4, paragraph 5 applies to the application of the Senior Staff Scheme.
-As soon as the scheme results in the employee being available for less than 3 days a week, the employer can, in the interest of fulfilling the position and in consultation with the employee, record the compensation in time off on an annual basis instead of a weekly basis. - 5 Unless otherwise agreed, additional income from work or business acquired during the period referred to in paragraph 1 shall be deducted from the salary. - In connection with paragraph 1, the employer and employee shall make timely agreements as to proportional reduction of tasks.
+From 2009, it will be possible for him to buy 16 holiday hours.
+Article 5.9 paragraph 3 does not apply in this regard. - 2.
+In addition to the number of holiday hours specified in the first paragraph that can be taken at any time following consultation, the employee who usually works on a collectively appointed day is entitled to leave on this day. - Deleted as at March 2010. - 4.
+For employees who work less than full-time, Article 1.4, paragraph 5 applies to the application of the Senior Staff Scheme.
+As soon as the scheme results in the employee being available for less than 3 days a week, the employer can, in the interest of fulfilling the position and in consultation with the employee, record the compensation in time off on an annual basis instead of a weekly basis. - Unless otherwise agreed, additional income from work or business acquired during the period referred to in paragraph 1 shall be deducted from the salary. - 6.
+In connection with paragraph 1, the employer and employee shall make timely agreements as to proportional reduction of tasks.
 These agreements shall be reaffirmed annually.
 The purpose of these agreements is to ensure that the senior employee's efforts are focused on the tasks best performed by him, those he has the most interest in, or those with regard to which he is most valuable to the institution.